 *Details intentionally blurred

-Planning a journey: Everything to do with people researching, preparing, and exploring a train journey.
+• Planning a journey: Everything related to researching, preparing, and exploring a train journey before leaving home

 "This is a step forward, a vast improvement on the previous version".